 An application for security for costs can be a powerful weapon in the hands of the party making the application.
-The purpose is to protect a party for the costs it incurs in defending itself by requiring the opponent to pay money into court prospectively, in an amount referable to the level of an adverse costs order if would face if it lost.
+The purpose is to protect a party from the costs it incurs in defending itself by requiring the opponent to pay money into court prospectively, in an amount referable to the level of an adverse costs order it would face if it lost.

 An application for security for costs is usually made by a defendant against a claimant, but it can also be made by a claimant against a counter-claiming defendant.
-It involves the defending party saying to the court that the other party's claim should be "stayed" (i.e. indefinitely postponed) until that other party provides security for the defending party's costs.
+It can involve a "stay" (i.e., postponement) of proceedings until security is provided.
 It may be ordered against a claimant company which is insolvent.
-It is also regularly ordered against foreign claimants who are not EU nationals (separate rules apply to litigation involving parties who are nationals of EU member states).
+It is also regularly ordered against foreign claimants who are not EU nationals.
+For proceedings issued post-Brexit the issue of obtaining security against someone resident in an EU member state is complex.
+We will advise you if this is relevant and how you should proceed.

 The amount of the security depends on the likely level of costs at risk.
-In certain circumstances a "maintainer" of an action (i.e. a person who funds an action) can be ordered to pay the costs of an action, even if they are not a party themselves.
+In certain circumstances a "maintainer" of an action (i.e., a person who funds an action) can be ordered to pay the costs of an action, even if they are not a party themselves.